ethereumjs/ethereumjs-monorepo/packages/block/README.md

 - `BlockHeader.cliqueVerifySignature(signerList: Address[]): boolean`
 - `BlockHeader.cliqueSigner(): Address`

-See the API docs for a detailed documentation.
+See the API docs for detailed documentation.
 Note that these methods will throw if called in a non-Clique/PoA context.

 # TESTING